High ATS score but no interviews? Here is what recruiters actually evaluate.

 Recruiter problem

-Will a recruiter find this compelling in eight seconds?
+Will a recruiter find this compelling in an initial scan?

 Recruiter solution